Cost is often what decides when and how we travel.

 You can book a trip through Club1 at the lowest rate around and then enjoy your stay just as much as the schmucks paying full price beside you, all with nothing upfront paid to Club1.

-Because that's best part-- for Universal Traveller readers, your first year of membership with the company is free.
+Because that’s the best part– for Universal Traveller readers, your first year of membership with the company is free.

 And I’m not talking 14-day free trial after you input your credit card information “free.”